-As we come to the end of a very unusual school year, let’s consider the many folks we as Young Life leaders can thank.
+As we come to the end of another school year, let’s consider the many folks that Young Life leaders can thank.

 The principal at your school didn’t have to let you come to lunch.
 Send them a note with a $10 Subway gift card saying “Thanks for letting us eat lunch with your kids this year.
 Enjoy a lunch on us this summer.
 Sincerely, the Smith Middle Young Life Team.“